terramate-io/terramate/docs/about-stacks.md

 ---
 title: An introduction to Stacks | Terramate
-description: Terramate adds powerful capabilities such as code generation, stacks, orchestration, change detection, globals and more to Terraform.
+description: Terramate adds powerful capabilities such as code generation, stacks, orchestration, change detection, data sharing and more to Terraform.

 prev:
   text: 'Overview'
   link: '/'

 next:
-  text: 'Getting Started'
+  text: 'Installation'
-  link: '/getting-started'
+  link: '/installation'
 ---

 # About Stacks